 Who Operates the Talent Search Program and What Areas Are Served?

 Educational Talent Search is administered by Fort Valley State University.
-It serves Crawford, Crisp, Dooly, Macon, Houston, Peach, Sumter, Talbot, and Taylor Counties.
+It serves Crisp, Dooly, Macon, Houston, Peach, Sumter, and Talbot Counties.

 Where is Educational Talent Search located?